Maslaha: History

+Although most classical-era jurists recognized maslaha as an important legal principle, they held different views regarding the role that it should play in Islamic law.
+Some jurists viewed it as auxiliary rationale constrained by scriptural sources and analogical reasoning.
+Others regarded the concept as an independent source of law, whose general principles could override specific inferences based on the letter of scripture.
+The latter view was held by a minority of classical jurists, but in modern times, it came to be championed in different forms by prominent scholars who sought to adapt Islamic law to changing social conditions by drawing on the intellectual heritage of traditional jurisprudence.
+Along with the analogous concept of maqasid, it has come to play an increasingly prominent role in modern time because of the need to confront legal issues that were unknown in the past.
+According to Ibn al-Qayyim, the measures taken to bring people closer to goodness (salaah) and keep them away from corruption (fasad), "Even if these matters are not permitted in the Quran or the Sunnah of the Prophet Muhammad, policy and politics of Shariah is formed by the combination of all of these."

 Usage

-Maslaha was used in one sense by the Andalusian lawyer al-Shatibi (d.
-1388), who focused on the motivations behind the Islamic law.
-Regarding questions related to God, 'ibadat, humans should look to the Qur'an or the Sunnah for answers, but regarding the relationship between humans, mu'amalat, humans should look for the best public solution.
+Maslaha was used in one sense by the Andalusian lawyer al-Shatibi (died 1388), who focused on the motivations behind the Islamic law.
+Regarding questions related to God, ibadat, humans should look to the Qur'an or the Sunnah for answers, but regarding the relationship between humans, mu'amalat, humans should look for the best public solution.
 Since societies change, al-Shatibi thought that the mu'amalat part of the Islamic law also needed to change.

 Maslaha has also been used by several Muslim reformers in recent centuries.
-Ibn Abd al-Wahhab (d.
-1792) used maslaha in a few cases.
+Ibn Abd al-Wahhab (died 1792) used maslaha in a few cases.
 The concept is more known to Islamic modernists.
 Among them, Muhammad Abduh is especially recognized for using the concept of maslaha as the basis for reconciling modern cultural values with the traditional moral code of Islamic law in the late 19th century.
-The Muslim Brotherhood, an Islamic fundamentalist group, also invokes maslaha to explain their commitment to public welfare.
+The Muslim Brotherhood, an Islamic modernist group, also invokes maslaha to explain their commitment to public welfare.